SharinaS/AWS-CodePipeline-Demo/README.md

 ### Deploy the Deployment-Role First

-This role is used by the pipeline to deploy a CloudFormation template of an S3 bucket with the properties specified in the `s3-bucket.yaml` file.
+This role gives the pipeline permission to deploy a CloudFormation template into an AWS account.

 Deploy from the AWS CLI: